LeimLarissa/Baltic-German-Intelligentsia/README.md

 - [x] I want to create an overview for the errors detected and removed for each document.

 Task 2: Extract names from membership-lists.
 Status = **in preparation**
-- [ ] I need to identify within the text that includes the membership list.
+- [ ] I need to identify the part within the text that includes the membership list.
 - [ ] I need to make sure that information is not lost by a line break.
 - [ ] I want to extract the following metadata if available: Year, Society, Fullname, Profession, Location, Membership Status.
 - [ ] I want all extracted membership data from all societies in one .csv-file.